 Zain Shah – They show that make-up has no limits and gender is not a thing to be pigeonholed.

-Sharan Dhaliwal – Creative pinoneer and Editor of Burnt Roti, plus an all round bisexual legend
+Sharan Dhaliwal – Creative pinoneer and Editor of Burnt Roti, plus an all round queer legend

 Vishakha – A model who shows the sensual beauty of brown bodies with no shame.